|Questionable old ways to straighten a neck with

 120V, 100 watt element times two = 200 watt item.
 My unit is

-In many instances, this works like a charm.
-Martins usually
+In some exceptional instances, this works like a charm.
+Martins occasionally

 work well, as do

 many Asian instruments glued with epoxy.
-Gibsons and Guilds were iffy.
+Old hide glue Gibsons and Guilds were iffy.

-Older guitars of any make don't usually respond well because their glue
+Older guitars of any make don't usually respond well because their hide glue

 is no longer softenable.
 Hide glue changes over time.
 Water-based glues